kevinbluett/CS4032/README.md

 Implementations included:
 - one with thread pooling
-- another using the 'asyncore' a low level python wrapper for asynchronous networking.
+- another using the 'asyncore' a low level python wrapper for asynchronous networking. (shorter and sweeter :) )